Pheme-Protocol/Pheme-Protocol/docs/technical/16-internationalization.md

 # 🌍 Internationalization (i18n) Guide

-This guide covers how to implement, manage, and contribute to the internationalization of the AURA Protocol platform.
+This guide covers how to implement, manage, and contribute to the internationalization of the PHEME Protocol platform.

 ## Overview

-AURA Protocol supports multiple languages to make the platform accessible to a global audience.
+PHEME Protocol supports multiple languages to make the platform accessible to a global audience.
 This guide explains our i18n architecture, workflow, and best practices.

 ## Supported Languages